R2ALPHA/react-short-projects/readme.md

-Collection of Short projects to learn and practice different concept related to react.
+Collection of short projects to learn, practice different concept related to react, redux.
 =====================================================================================
 Switch branches to switch between different project.
 Alternatively you can click links to view the projects.